IneededAnAccountToDoStuff/MathEval/README.md

 `calc_proc` and `calc_verbose` are debug functions. `_mathify` is an internal thingy.

 ## Language Choices
-So in the defaults, $\pi$ is set to 3.
-This is not a bug.
-Merely a convenience.
-I may change it if people really need that fixed.
 The order of operations was nonstandard outside of basic arithmetic.
 I tried to pick one that made some amout of sense.

 ## Efficiency